Global Polio Eradication Initiative: Funding

 At the peak of its work, the programme directly employed 4000 people across 75 countries and managed a budget of nearly U.S. $1 billion.

 As of 2021, the GPEI had raised 18 billion dollars in funding, with annual contributions around 800 million to 1 billion dollars.
 Around 30% of the funding came from the Gates Foundation 30% from developed governments, 27% from countries at risk of polio, and the rest was made up of donations from nonprofits, private funders, and other foundations.

+The EIB funded €500 million to the Global Polio Eradication Initiative in 2023.
+This is part of a new initiative along with the European Commission, the European Investment Bank and the Bill & Melinda Gates Foundation, meant to cover polio immunisations for around 370 million children yearly, provide measles vaccines, and build health systems to adapt to other health risks.

 Evaluation

 In 1995 the Global Certification Commission was created to oversee the certification of the eradication of wild-type poliovirus transmissions.
 Certification for the six WHO regions requires all of the countries in that region to be certified by the commission.
 By 2000, both the regions of the Western Pacific and the Americas met the criteria to be certified free of polio transmissions.
 By 2012 the initial number of estimated cases in 1988 of 350,000 across 125 endemic countries had dropped to 650 confirmed cases.
 As of 2020, five of the six WHO regions are now certified polio-eradicated (Europe, the Americas, Africa, South-East Asian, and Western Pacific Region).
 India was certified polio-free in 2014, and Africa was declared polio free in 2020.
 The only countries with endemic polio were Afghanistan and Pakistan as of 2021.